 Surely a referee missing a slight offence is not a "clear and obvious" error?

 Like offside, it has been decided that handball leading to a goal is a binary decision.
 If it happens, the goal will be disallowed.
+The only stipulation is that the handball must happen immediately before the goal, or assist, for it to be an offence.

 What is different if the ball comes off a defender's arm?